-- 27,690 international students (16% of all university students).
-The proportion of international students in our universities is similar to that of countries like Australia and the UK.
+- 26,000 international students (14% of all university students).
+(Pre-Covid, the proportion of international students was similar to that of countries such Australia and the United Kingdom.)
 1

-- 93% of international university students choose to study in NZ because of the strong reputation of our universities.3
+- 92% of international university students choose to study in New Zealand because of the strong reputation of our universities.3

-- All 8 NZ universities offer pathway programmes to support and assist students to meet university entry standards.
-10
+- All universities offer pathway programmes to help students meet university entry standards.7

-- 2015 international review confirms confirmed that NZ universities’ external quality assurance audit process “meets the highest standards of independence and integrity.”
-11
+- A 2020 international review confirmed that New Zealand universities’ external quality assurance audit process “meets the highest standards of independence and integrity”.
+8

 Want to know more?